 - The weakness of the eye muscles or problems with the nerves in the eye muscles.

-- Blurred or poor vision caused due to cataract, corneal scars, glaucoma, refractive errors, optic nerve disease, retinal disease, tumors of the eye, etc.
+- Blurred or poor vision caused due to cataracts, corneal scars, glaucoma, refractive errors, optic nerve disease, retinal disease, tumours of the eye, etc.

-- Certain eye or brain injuries can also cause squit.
+- Certain eye or brain injuries can also cause squints.

 The major signs and symptoms of a squint are as follows: